Top 5 Tips Before Traveling to Cabo de la Vela, La Guajira, Colombia

 Some beachfront hostels offer basic private rooms for about 30,000 COP or the hammocks option too.

-If you are more the always-looking-for-comfort person, you should probably stay at a hotel in Riohacha and take one-day tour to Cabo de la Vela.
+If you are more the always-looking-for-comfort person, you should probably stay at a hotel in Riohacha and take a one-day tour to Cabo de la Vela.

 3. Best time to travel to Cabo de la Vela